cartoonclouds/email-normaliser/docs/functions/useEmail.md

 > **apply**: () => `void`

-Apply the normalized email to the input value.
+Apply the normalised email to the input value.
-Updates the input value with the normalized email if they differ.
+Updates the input value with the normalised email if they differ.

 #### Returns